 - Physical therapy to reduce inflammation, restore joint mobility, improve motion, and help the return of full function.

 In mild cases patients found that rest, ice and medication may be enough to reduce the pain.
-Physical therapy is recommended to develop a series of stretching and strengthening exercises to prevent re-occurrence of the injury.
+NJ injury specialist Dr. Freeman recommend physical therapy to develop a series of stretching and strengthening exercises to prevent re-occurrence of the injury.
 Return to activity should be gradual to prevent a flare up of symptoms.

 Moderate to Severe Cases

-If the problem persists, consult with your health care provider.
+If the problem persists, visit our pain treatment center in New Jersey or consult with your local health care provider.
 Your physician should perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition, and the best course of treatment.